gandres42/AudioFile/README.md

 # AudioFile
+An app that sends digital signals over sound using JTransforms FFT, currently a WIP \
-Currently only set up to repeat 0-8 for testing purposes
+For now it's only set up to repeat sending numbers 0-8 for testing purposes